-2.2.3 Age group indicators
+1.3.3 Age group indicators

 A more detailed analysis of particular age groups and cohorts shed further light on population shrinkage and population ageing in regions and their dynamics.
-The old-age dependency ratio and young-age dependency ratio indicate the current level of economic dependency.
-Knowledge of the distribution of the population into different age subgroups is very important for economic reasons.
-The major state/regional government redistributive mechanisms like the pension system or the health-care system are significantly affected by the number of people contributing to the system via taxes and the number of people benefiting from the system via various subsidies.
+The oldagedependency ratio and young-age-dependency ratio indicate the current level of economic dependency.
+Knowledge of the distribution of the population into different age subgroups is very important for economic reasons.49 The major state/regional government redistributive mechanisms like the pension system or the health-care system are significantly affected by the number of people contributing to the system via taxes and the number of people benefiting from the system via various subsidies.
 The development of young and old age cohorts gives us a clear picture of changes to age-related infrastructure like schools or nursing homes.
-Not only is the number of such facilities at stake, but also their regional distribution and accessibility for users.
+Not only the number of such facilities is at stake, but so too are their regional distribution, accessibility and affordability for users.

-2.2.3.1 Old-age dependency ratio 2011
+1.3.3.1 Old-age-dependency ratio 2011